Rent Repayment Orders: What Landlords in England Risk Under the New Rules

 Rent repayment orders (RROs) are one of the most powerful financial penalties a tenant in England can bring against a landlord — and under the Renters' Rights Act 2025, the scope for these claims has expanded significantly.
 If you are a private landlord letting property in England, understanding how rent repayment orders work is no longer optional.
 It is essential to protecting your income and your reputation.

-An RRO is an order made by the First-tier Tribunal (Property Chamber) requiring a landlord to repay rent to a tenant — or to repay housing benefit or Universal Credit housing costs to the relevant local authority.
+An RRO is an order made by the First-tier Tribunal (Property Chamber) requiring a landlord to repay rent to a tenant — or, as outlined in Ministry of Housing guidance, to repay housing benefit or Universal Credit housing costs to the relevant local authority.
 The amounts involved can be substantial: up to 24 months' worth of rent.

 A single rent repayment order can cost a landlord tens of thousands of pounds — and the expanded grounds under the Renters' Rights Act 2025 mean more landlords than ever are at risk.